suryavanshi18/Python/README.md

-This repo contains my learning in Python
+This repo contains my learning in Python and Data Science